b3rendsh/msxdos2s/README.md

 #### MSX DOS 2 changes
 1. Added FAT16 support based on OKEI's patch with following changes: the free disk space calculation and algorithm to determine if a partition is FAT12 or FAT16 are replaced, the code size is optimized and the format and ramdisk functions are still available.
 2. Kanji support and ROM check ("call dos2memchk" in BASIC) are removed to reduce the size of the ROM.
 3. The ROM mapper code is removed and all the code is consolidated in a contiguous 32K ROM space.
+4. On FAT16 partitions the free disk space calculation can be cut off to improve speed on slower interfaces.

 #### MSX DOS 1 changes
 1. Added FAT16 support from SOLiD, some bugs and limitations have been fixed.
 Maximum root directory entries (files) is still 255.